JuliaStats/Distributions.jl/doc/source/univariate.rst

     Pareto(s, a)      # Pareto distribution with scale s and shape a

+.. _rayleigh:

 Rayleigh Distribution
 ~~~~~~~~~~~~~~~~~~~~~~

-The probability density function of a *Rayleigh distribution* with scale σ is
+The probability density function of a `Rayleigh distribution <http://en.wikipedia.org/wiki/Rayleigh_distribution>`_ with scale σ is

 .. math::